tektoncd/community/teps/0001-tekton-enhancement-proposal-process.md

      through alternative means than in clusters (OCI image is one, using Git or an HTTP url are others)

-   The next action are :
+   The next actions are :
    - Create a new TEP on support for referencing Task and Pipeline.
      As before, the TEP can be first discussed during Working group and refined in Google Docs before being proposed as a TEP.
    - Update the current TEP to define the spec (same thing as above applies).
-A name is choosed for those : Tekton Bundles.
+A name is choosed for those: Tekton Bundles.
    - Create a new TEP on implementing Tekton Bundles in tektoncd projects (`pipeline` and `cli`)
 5. The current TEP, defining the spec, is *approved* and marked as